JarofMolasses/macroscope/README.md

 ![image](https://github.com/JarofMolasses/macroscope/assets/33560291/c8e8d662-5f16-4c2e-a66e-2ec5dac0bd28)

 ### 3D printed test sample with 0.1mm steps.
 Scanned at 0.5mm/s, 0.05mm resolution, 60x20 pixels
-You might be able to see the diagonal print lines on the lowest step.
+You can see the diagonal print lines on the lowest step.
 ![image](https://github.com/JarofMolasses/macroscope/assets/33560291/8a1c4be1-03b4-4a1b-a90b-176587b82322)

 With a dollar for scale: